jordan-wei-taylor/genolearn-test/docs/usage/evaluate.md

 .. rubric:: Prompted Information
 .. code-block:: text

-    train_dir : directory generated from previously executing ``genolearn train`` values    : values to use to identify which identifiers to evaluate
+    train_dir : a subdirectory within <working-dir>/train containing the model of interest to evaluate output    : output subdirectory name within <working-dir>/evaluate/<train_dir>
+    values    : group value(s) to identify which observations should be part of the dataset for evaluation